JesusOfCarrots/Fisiks/README.md

- - Currently the collisions are only working for 3D Boxes
  - Asigning other mass does not impact the fall speed (?)
  - falling speed does not increese over time
  - Else statement when checking for collision
+ - When Physics are activated and then deactivatet and then the position changes (not colliding with anything) and Physics are active again, the cube doesn't fall.
+Probably the same issue as that affectedByGravity does not refresh.

 # Donations